-Foskor has been loss-making for several years and technical problems at the Richards Bay plant continue to have a negative impact on Foskor's cashflows, exacerbated by volatile market conditions.
-Over the last five years the IDC has disbursed R3.67 billion in support of turnaround efforts and operational improvements.
-By March 2019, revenue from Foskor dropped by 8% from the previous year to R5.4 billion.
+Foskor has been loss-making for a number of years and technical problems at the Richards Bay plant continue to have a negative impact on Foskor's cashflows, exacerbated by volatile market conditions.
+The company is expected to make an operating loss in 2019/20 instead of the profit budgeted at the start of the year.
 This was mainly driven by the reduction in production volumes due to a strike and a fatality resulting in a plant shutdown during the year.